 In recent years, vehicle subscription models have grown in popularity.
 Instead of purchasing or leasing a car long-term, consumers pay a monthly fee to have access to a vehicle from a fleet.
+This approach, known as a car subscription service, offers a flexible alternative to traditional car ownership.
 The subscription company handles costs such as insurance, maintenance, and roadside assistance.
 According to Straits Research, the global vehicle subscription market size is expected to reach $33 billion by 2030, growing at a CAGR of 36.5%.

 For automakers and dealers to adapt, they must focus on fleet partnerships and lifetime customer value rather than one-time consumer sales.